Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/placeholder.md

 | 5th         | [[!Dominate Person]], [[!Seeming]]             |

 # Fey Presence
-Starting at 1st level, your patron bestows upon you the ability to project the beguiling and fearsome presence of the fey.
-As an action, you can cause each creature in a 10-foot cube originating from you to make a Wisdom saving throw against your warlock spell save DC.
-The creatures that fail their saving throws are all charmed or frightened by you (your choice) until the end of your next turn.

-Once you use this feature, you can't use it again until you finish a short or long rest.
+Starting at 1st level, your patron infuses with your body.
+As an action, you can allow him to possess you.

 # Misty Escape
 Starting at 6th level, you can vanish in a puff of mist in response to harm.
 When you take damage, you can use your reaction to turn invisible and teleport up to 60 feet to an unoccupied space you can see.
 You remain invisible until the start of your next turn or until you attack or cast a spell.